CALCRIM No. 728. Special Circumstances: Lying in Wait - After March 7, 2000 (Pen. Code, § 190.2(a)(15))

 homicide occurred on or after March 8, 2000.

-the evidence shows that the decedent was aware of the defendant’s presence.
+evidence shows that the decedent was aware of the defendant’s presence.
+(People v.

 • Special Circumstance.
 Pen.
 Code, § 190.2(a)(15).